FOREX-Dollar well bid on Fed outlook, no G20 reprieve for yen

 "This will likely be viewed as JPY-negative since it runs counter to building speculation that authorities, both foreign and domestic, are becoming more concerned with recent depreciation," Elmer said.

-Japanese officials have stopped short of actively talking down the dollar's gains versus the yen, though they have voiced concerns about wide currency swings.

-Finance minister Taro Aso and economy minister Akira Amari have suggested this month that a sharp decline in the yen would be unwelcome, preferring instead more gradual moves.
+Japanese Finance Minister Taro Aso suggested this month that a sharp decline in the yen would be unwelcome, preferring instead more gradual moves.

 The dollar rallied 1.6 percent against its Japanese counterpart last week, drawing encouragement from the Federal Reserve's higher projections of future interest rates.